-The contest wasn't even nearly as close as the final score indicated, although Pima pretty much controlled the ball in the second half.
-Kilgore College, which finished 10-2 on the season, won eight straight games, and Pima didn't put up much of a fight.
+The Heart of Texas Bowl wasn’t even nearly as close as the final score indicated, although Pima pretty much controlled the ball in the second half.
+Kilgore College, which finished 10-2 on the season, won eight straight games, and Pima didn’t put up much of a fight.

 The win was Kilgore College’s first bowl win since the 2007 Heart of Texas Bowl, back then played at Copperas Cove; that win came at the expense of Fort Scott (Kan.).
 KC put on a show on the field, and the KC band and the literally world-famous Rangerettes took care of the halftime entertainment in front of a good-sized Kilgore College-partial crowd.